 Crochet has a long history, with similar techniques being discovered in Israel as early as 6500 BC.
 Similar forms of this type of stitch can also be traced back to the Middle Ages when it was used for a wide variety of purposes such as clothing decoration, religious items, and military uniforms.

-This article is pretty lengthy.
 If you want to skip the reading, watch the video instead!
-See more ancient crochet-related pictures & techniques.
+You’ll learn all about who invented crochet and see more ancient crochet-related pictures & techniques.

 Let’s start at the beginning with the oldest crochet stitch.
 The oldest form is the slip-stitch, but that’s the term we use today.